A class of C*-algebraic locally compact quantum groupoids Part II: Main theory: The operators and : The right and left regular representations

 for all $x\in A$. \end{prop}

 \begin{proof} We saw in Proposition~\ref{Wprop}\,(1) that $W^*\bigl(1\otimes\pi_{\varphi}(x)\bigr) =(\pi\otimes\pi_{\varphi})(\Delta x)W^*$.
 It follows that

 \end{proof}

 In what follows, we show some properties that support the idea that $W$ is, in a sense, a ``multiplicative partial isometry''.
-This notion is not as completely axiomatized as in \cite{BS}, \cite{Wr7} for multiplicative unitaries, but some work in this direction has appeared in \cite{BSzMultIso}.
+This notion is not as completely axiomatized as in \cite{BS}, \cite{Wr7} for multiplicative unitaries, but some work in this direction has appeared in \cite{BSzMultIso} in the finite-dimensional case.
+The second-named author (Kahng) is currently working on the axiomatic approach \cite{BJK_mpi}.